 Ants

-Ants are among the most persistent house visitors in Belize.
+Ants are some of the most persistent household pests in Belize jungle homes.
 They form long trails into kitchens, pantries, and anywhere food is left out, sometimes appearing within minutes.
 Different species can show up, from tiny sugar ants to fire ants.
 While most are more nuisance than danger, their sheer numbers can be overwhelming.
-Good food storage, sealing cracks, and regular cleaning are the best ways to keep them under control indoors.

-I have found that if you are disciplined with cleanliness, garbage, and compost removal, you can eliminate ants in the kitchen.
+Disciplined cleanliness, garbage removal, and proper food storage are the best ways to keep them under control indoors.
 Funny enough, I had a bit of an ant problem two weeks before writing this post for about a week.
 This was the first problem in about three years.

 Army Ants

-A small note on army ants.
 Army ants in Belize are famous for their massive, moving swarms that sweep through the jungle floor in search of prey.
 Unlike other ants, they don’t build permanent nests but form temporary living bivouacs made of their own bodies.
 As they travel, they consume insects, spiders, and even small vertebrates, leaving almost nothing behind.
 When a column passes through a house, it can be unnerving, but they usually move on quickly once their hunt is over.

 🦂 Fun Fact 🦂